-We train educators online to teach youth essential life skills through producing original digital music.
+We teach life skills (collaboration, social emotional awareness, feedback, trouble shooting, technology, time management) through the collaborative process of making original music, using computers.
 Changing young lives, one beat at a time.

 We’re an international, New York based, non-profit organization with a unique approach to music education.
 Since 2008 we’ve worked with over 20 host institutions and music teachers to share our gift with more than 1,500 children around the world.